ananyapshetty/image-processing-/README.md

 #4)Develop a program to convert the color image to grayscale and binary image
 #COLOR_BGR2GRAY will covert color images into grayscale image.
+#Simple Thresholding The basic Thresholding technique is Binary Thresholding.
+For every pixel, the same threshold value is applied.
+If the pixel value is smaller than the threshold, it is set to 0, otherwise, it is set to a maximum value.
 import cv2
 image=cv2.imread("pic6.jpg")
 cv2.imshow("Original Image",image)